Mousstaa/PharoExercices/README.md

 ### `PharoDoc` Class

 The `PharoDoc` class is used to generate documentation for Pharo packages and their contents.
-It traverses classes, methods, and comments, then outputs the information in a structured format.
+It goes over classes, subclasses and their varaibles, methods and comments, then outputs the information.

-- **`initialize`**
-  Initializes the `PharoDoc` instance by setting up necessary variables and data structures.

 - **`generatePackageDocumentation: package`**
   This method generates documentation for a given package.
-It retrieves information about the classes in the package, their methods, and any comments, and then creates a detailed documentation file.
+It retrieves information about the package and then creates a detailed .txt documentation file.

 ### Test Case: `PharoDocTest`

 The `PharoDocTest` class is a unit test to validate `PharoDoc`.
-It ensures the generated documentation matches the expected format.
+It verifies that the generated documentation matches the expected format.

 - **`testGeneratePackageDocumentation`**
   This method tests the functionality of `PharoDoc`'s `generatePackageDocumentation`.
 It:
   1. Creates test classes and assigns comments.
-  2. Calls `generatePackageDocumentation` to produce documentation.
+  2. Calls `generatePackageDocumentation` to generate documentation.
-  3. Compares the generated documentation with the expected output to verify correctness.
+  3. Compares the generated documentation with the expected output for verification.
+  4. removes the additional test classes and subclasses created for testing.

 ## Usage

-To generate documentation for a package, use the following code:
+To generate documentation for a package, you can use the following code in the playground:

 ```smalltalk
 | docGenerator result |